ALLISON LEVINE, MA, LCSW, SEP

 For more information please visit HERE

 Andrea has an undergraduate degree in Psychology from Miami University with an emphasis in Child Development.
 She obtained her Master of Social Work degree from Loyola University Chicago with a dual specialization in School Social Work and Children and Families.
-Andrea previously worked at a community mental health clinic focusing on children and young adults experiencing anxiety and depression.
-Additionally, she has experience in the public school system providing individual and group therapy for children ages 2-6.
+Andrea has worked at a community mental health clinic focusing on children and young adults experiencing anxiety and depression as well as in the public school system providing individual and group therapy for children ages 2-6.
 In her clinical work, Andrea uses a strength-based perspective, incorporating the learnings from trauma, attachment theory and brain development to help families optimize relationships and their sense of connection.

-Andrea has just completed a two-year postgraduate fellowship in Infant Parent Mental Health at the University of Massachusetts/Boston in November 2019.
+Andrea also completed a two-year postgraduate fellowship in Infant Parent Mental Health at the University of Massachusetts/Boston in November 2019.

 ERIN GUSTAFSON, MS, LCSW